quantsnd/club_resources/README.md

 :two: Club Communication

+:three: Upcoming Events and Ways To Get Involved

-:three: GitHub and Git
+:four: GitHub and Git

-:four: Interacting With the Code
+:five: Interacting With the Code

-:five: Reference Materials
+:six: Reference Materials

 ### 1. About the Club